• Skip to main content

 Not everything happens behind the scenes, though.
 The company has weaved its way into the community fabric of Stuttgart.

-Apart from the fact that a lot of people seem to drive a Mercedes-Benz, the main sporting arena is called the Mercedes-Benz Arena… and then there’s the Mercedes-Benz Museum.
+Apart from the fact that a lot of people seem to drive a Mercedes-Benz, the main sporting arena is called the Mercedes-Benz Arena… and then there’s the Mercedes-Benz Museum, definitely one of the best things to do in Stuttgart.

 Mercedes-Benz Museum, Stuttgart, Germany